0xGann/zero-exchange-exposed/README.md

 }
 ```

-Calling the contract minter variable reveals an address `0xf26eae2a9e571e60a166e4fa91f92e63984eeb2b`, which has the ability to create as many ZERO tokens as they want
+Calling the contract minter variable reveals an address `0xf26eae2a9e571e60a166e4fa91f92e63984eeb2b`, which has the ability to create as many ZERO tokens as the team wants.

 Clearly, this is the same code as the ZERO token on Avalanche, and of course the reason they were refusing to verify it.

-Checking the code for all of the wrapped assets shows they all have the same functionality, for example:
+Checking the code for all of the wrapped assets shows they all have the same "team can mint" functionality, for example:

 https://cchain.explorer.avax.network/address/0xf6F3EEa905ac1da6F6DD37d06810C6Fcb0EF5183/contracts
 ```